BrentIO/FireFly_Configurator-old/readme.md

 ### For development access only

-> [!IMPORTANT]
-> Do not execute this section on a production server.
+> **Do not execute this section on a production server.
 The following steps must be taken to enable MySQL Workbench access.
-If you do not need access to MySQL Workbench for development purposes, do not execute this section.
+If you do not need access to MySQL Workbench for development purposes, do not execute this section.**

 Login to MySQL with sudo:
 `$ sudo mysql`